-The Preferred Scenario and baseline budget both includes Service at existing levels as outlined in the current Annual Service Plans 2013-14 document.
+The baseline budget includes Service at existing levels as outlined in the current Annual Service Plans 2013/14 document.
 Estimates for expenses and income in future years have been applied based on existing service levels unless a decision has been made, or a plan is in place, to vary this level.
-Other adjustments under the Preferred Scenario are currently shown as reductions to materials and contracts, but the eventual allocation may differ depending on the outcome of various service adjustment processes to be undertaken.
-The outcomes of ongoing service reviews are incorporated into forward estimates as deployment strategies are confirmed.
+The detail of services to be provided is outlined in Council's Service Plans.
+The outcomes of Service Reviews are incorporated into forward estimates as deployment strategies are confirmed.
 Variations in recurrent budget costs in excess of expected indices have been considered and are included in the budget where necessary.